 Such criminalization of home possession of a firearm is also unconstitutional under District of Columbia v.
 Heller, 554 U.S. 570 (2008).
 Under Heller, responsible, law-abiding adults have a constitutional right to keep firearms in the home in order to exercise their right of armed self-defense.
 Thus, in Heller, the Supreme Court struck down as unconstitutional DC’s safe storage law that required a firearm to be “disassembled or bound by a trigger lock at all times.”
 (Id. at 628).
 The Court held this requirement unconstitutionally burdened the right to self-defense in the home because “[t]his makes it impossible for citizens to use them [firearms] for the core lawful purpose of self-defense.”
 (Id. at 630).

 These bills are even worse than the DC law struck down in Heller.
 Here, the gun owner is criminally liable if a minor “could” gain access, even though the LOADED OR UNLOADED firearm was fully locked up or disassembled.
 That sort of law is unprecedented.
 For example, in Jackson v.
 San Francisco, 746 F.3d 953 (9th Cir.
 2014), cert. denied.
 135 S.Ct.
-2799 (2015), the Ninth Circuit sustained a safe storage law that exempted from its coverage a “handgun is carried on the person of an individual over the age of 18.”
+2799 (2015), the Ninth Circuit sustained a San Francisco safe storage law that exempted from its coverage a “handgun is carried on the person of an individual over the age of 18.”
 These bills make no such exemption.
 Indeed, under these bills such carriage would be illegal, as a minor “could” gain access to a firearm carried on the person.
 The Supreme Court denied review of the Ninth Circuit’s decision over the vigorous dissent of Justice Thomas and Justice Scalia, who opined that even that law was contrary to Heller.
 Id.
 135 S.Ct. at 2800-02.
 The Ninth Circuit’s decision is indeed an outlier.
 No other circuit has allowed such a law and such strict laws are virtually unknown.
 See, e.g, Cal.
-Penal Code § 25100 (a person may not “negligently store or leave a firearm in a location where the person knows, or reasonably should know, that a child is likely to gain access to the firearm without the permission of the child’s parent or legal guardian, unless reasonable action is taken by the person to secure the firearm against access by the child.”) (emphasis supplied).
+Penal Code § 25100 (a person may not “negligently store or leave a firearm in a location where the person knows, or reasonably should know, that a child is likely to gain access to the firearm without the permission of the child’s parent or legal guardian, unless reasonable action is taken by the person to secure the firearm against access by the child”) (emphasis supplied).
 In sum, these bills are blatantly unconstitutional under Heller.

 Not only that, the bills would change the focus of existing law on a “loaded” gun into a ban on access to both a loaded and an unloaded gun.
-Reasonable limits on access to a loaded gun may make sense, as an untrained child might accidently discharge a loaded gun.
+Reasonable limits on access to a loaded gun may make sense, as an untrained child might accidentally discharge a loaded gun.
 But to criminalize the possibility that a minor “could” access to an unloaded gun makes no sense at all.
 An unloaded gun is no more dangerous than a brick and far less dangerous than a knife or a baseball bat or dozens of other household items.
 In Heller, the Court stated that its ruling invalidating the DC law did not suggest “the invalidity of laws regulating the storage of firearms to prevent accidents.”
 (554 U.S. at 632).
 That dicta cannot be read as swallowing the holding in Heller.
-Thus, storage laws cannot make it impossible or unreasonably difficult for the owner to use the firearm in self-defense.
+Thus, storage laws may not make it impossible or unreasonably difficult for the owner to use the firearm in self-defense.
 For example, there is no risk of an “accident” with an unloaded gun.
 Criminalizing storage of an unloaded gun is thus particularly unjustifiable under Heller.
 Indeed, what’s next?
 Bans on unsupervised access to kitchen knives?
 We urge an unfavorable report on these extreme bills.